On Categorical Entropy from the viewpoint of Symplectic Topology: Entropies of exact symplectic automorphisms

-Moreover, the following theorem holds in our case as the endomorphism algebra $\bigoplus_{v,w} \Hom^* ( L_v, L_w)$ is non-positively graded. \begin{thm}[\cite{Abouzaid-Smith}] For any exact, closed Lagrangian $C$ of $P_n(T)$, there is a twisted complex for $C$ with components $\{S_v, v\in V(T)\}$, in which none of the arrows are multiples of the identity morphisms. \end{thm} We remark that the twisted complex mentioned in Theorem \ref{thm:simpletwistedcomplex} is not only an object of the (triangulated closure of) compact Fukaya category, but also an object of the (triangulated closure of) wrapped Fukaya category.
-We consider the twisted complex as an object in $\W(P_n(T))$ and the hom-spaces below are morphism spaces of $\W(P_n(T))$.
+We remark that the twisted complex mentioned in Theorem \ref{thm:simpletwistedcomplex}, (1) is not only an object of $\F(P_n(T))$, but also an object of $\W(P_n(T))$.
+In the statement/proof of Theorem \ref{thm:simpletwistedcomplex}, we consider the twisted complexes as an object in $\W(P_n(T))$ and the hom-spaces below are morphism spaces of $\W(P_n(T))$.